czernous/persian-hugo/exampleSite/content/post/how-to-write-an-advertorial.md

 These are very different as they are written to sell directly.
 Whereas an advertorial should inform a reader in the same way as a magazine or newspaper article does.

-However, when creating advertorials make sure you tell your readers up front what they are reading is paid content to prevent any confusion.
+However, when creating advertorials make sure you tell your readers upfront what they are reading is paid content to prevent any confusion.

 ## **How to write an Advertorial**